Cost

 | Workflows | billed as the underlying Worker requests + CPU-ms | — (no separate Workflows line item) |

-The dominant variable cost is Containers — that’s where test commands actually execute.
+The dominant variable cost is Containers — that’s where test commands actually execute — for the test-running runs (offload-test, matrix-fanout, playwright-e2e, …).
+The model-calling run (pr-review) inverts that: its marginal cost is model inference, not container compute (see Per-execution cost anatomy).
 Everything else tends to stay within the included quotas for small-to-medium volume.

-Source: Workers pricing, Containers pricing, Browser Rendering pricing, R2 pricing, D1 pricing.
+Source: Workers pricing, Containers pricing, Browser Rendering pricing, R2 pricing, D1 pricing, Workers AI pricing, AI Gateway, Email Routing.

 Per-execution cost anatomy